wlonk/arcadia/appendix/fairies.rst

 There are many creatures native to Arcadia, a few of which characters may encounter, and one of which they may even become.

-All arcadian beings are inherently magical.
+All Arcadian beings are inherently magical.
 That is, it is in their nature to manipulate the world around them in ways alien to us, as they can plead and bargain with forces and powers and objects that we consider inanimate.
 This may be the origin of the belief that, while